Champagne Veuve Clicquot - Brut Carte Jaune Étui

 Wine rated (2025 guide) 90/100

-White peach, Golden apple, summer pear, the nose is full of white fruits with a very pleasant sweetness.
-The white flowers bring their sweet scents.
-The palate is tighter with a tangy structure and a vegetal aspect that quickly melts in the mouth.
-The texture is White flowers bring their sweet scents.
-The palate is more tense with a tangy texture and a vegetal side that quickly melts in the mouth.
-The substance is brilliant, round, and flavorful with notes of yellow fruit.
-The finish regains tension.
+White peach, Golden Delicious apple, summer pear—the nose is all about white fruits with a very pleasant sweetness.
+White flowers contribute their sweet scents.
+The palate is more taut, with a tart structure and a vegetal note that quickly melts on the palate.
+The texture is bright, round, and flavorful, with notes of yellow fruit.
+The finish regains its tension.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France